AlexDuong2004/Aws-Auction-Webapp/README.md

 # Serverless Auction Platform (AWS + React)

 A full-stack, serverless online auction application.
-Users can register, create auctions, and place bids in real time — built entirely on AWS managed services with a React/TypeScript frontend and an automated CI/CD pipeline.
+Users can register, create auctions, and place bids in real time built entirely on AWS managed services with a React/TypeScript frontend.

 ## Overview

 This project demonstrates an end-to-end serverless architecture: a static React SPA calls a REST API backed by AWS Lambda functions, which read and write to DynamoDB.
-Infrastructure is deployed via GitHub Actions, with no servers to manage.

 **Core flows:**
-- **Users** — create accounts and set an account balance
+- **Users** — create accounts for users and sets an account's balance
-- **Auctions** — list open auctions and create new items with a reserve price
+- **Auctions** — list open auctions and create new items that may have a reserve price
-- **Bidding** — select an auction, place bids against it, and view the live bid history
+- **Bidding** — select an auction, you have the ability to place bids against it, and capability to view the live bid history

 ## Architecture